jmydde/jamesm.blog/content/ai/tools.md

 - [Beatoven](https://www.beatoven.ai/) - create customisable royalty free music that elevates your story
 - [LALAL.AI](https://www.lalal.ai/) - extract vocal, accompaniment & various instruments from any audio / video
 - [Soundraw](https://soundraw.io/) - royalty-free AI generated music
-- [WavTool](https://wavtool.com/) - Make high-quality music with an AI assistant in the browser, for free
+- [WavTool](https://wavtool.com/) - make high-quality music with an AI assistant in the browser, for free

+### Research
+- [SciSpace](https://scispace.com/) - do hours worth of reading and understanding in minutes

 ### Text to Speech & Voice
 - [Cleanvoice](https://cleanvoice.ai/) - removes filler sounds, stuttering and mouth sounds from your podcast or audio recording